mieweb/docs/content/functions/system-administration/data-migration/accommodations-csv-api.md

 Not all encounters are part of a case, but a case is always created when an incident is created in the system.
 The Case Management CSV API requires an incident date (incidents.inc_datetime).

-A major advantage of using the Case Management CSV API is that once data is imported, all information related to case is in the system, not just visits (encounters).
+A major advantage of using the Case Management CSV API is that once data is imported, all information related to the case is in the system, not just visits (encounters).

 ## Specifications